kjdonoghue/garden-tracker/README.md

 ### Built With
 Garden Tracker was built and deployed as a mobile-reponsive, full-stack web app.
-The frontend of the project was built using React, written in JavaScript and deployed on Surge.
-The backend of the project was created using Node and a PostgreSQL database to store user information and gardening guides, and was deployed on Heroku.
+The frontend of the project was built using React, written in JavaScript.
+The backend of the project was created with Node and Express using an MVC design pattern and a PostgreSQL database to store user information and gardening guides.
+The frontend was deployed on surge and the backend was deployed on Heroku.
 The Phzmapi API was implimented to allow users to find their gardening zones by zip code.
-Login information is encryted and access to the website and database require JWT authorization.
+Login information is encryted using Bcrypts and routes on both the front and back ends require JWT authorization.

 Full List of Tools & Technologies: